kangkyu/paidengineer-jokes/README.md

 Choose verb `POST` and route `'/sessions'` with URL Parameters: email and password of a saved user.

-+ and then use the session's token number
++ and then use the session's token string
 + open `'/jokes'` route now you should get JSON for all jokes

 ####use `jokes#index` action for `'/jokes'` route: